I help people to stop procrastinating and do what matters to them.

-You need to work, you want to work, you want to achieve your goal, but you don’t.
-What’s going on?
+You have a goal or commitment that you care deeply about.
+You need to work on it.
+You want to work on it.
+You want to achieve your goal, but you don’t.

 You’re not alone – this is an age-old human problem, with age-old strategies for tackling it.
-Some of those strategies are terrible.
-Guilt, shame, recriminations are rarely helpful and “Don’t be lazy!” is not even a strategy.
+Some of these strategies are terrible.
+Guilt, shame and recriminations are rarely helpful.
+Then there’s “Don’t be lazy” (ever been told that?)
+That’s not even a strategy!
 Neither is “This time I mean it!”

-Other strategies are powerfully effective, especially those based on an understanding of human motivations, values and needs drawn from psychology research, combined with curiosity and mindful self-compassion.
+Other strategies are powerfully effective – those based on an understanding of your motivations, values and needs, underpinned by an understanding of from psychology research, applied with generous doses of curiosity and self-compassion.

 My goal is to: